 "If writing is inherent to me, I can't outsource all my writing to AI.
 Because then my words start to change, and now I second-guess my own voice, and now I don't even know my voice."

-For tasks outside his core strengths, though, he hands them off without hesitation.
+For tasks outside his core strengths, he hands them off without hesitation.
 He runs an AI agent that scans his downloads folder every Friday, deletes screenshots, and organizes files he hasn't opened in days.
 He's given AI its own email address and trained it on how his Google Drive is structured so it knows where to file incoming documents.

 "Use AI for the things that don't matter so much to you.
 But never outsource your true gifts."